slaviboy/DrumPadMachine-Kotlin/README.md

-# DrumPadMachine-Kotlin
+# DrumPadMachine-Resources

-### How to determine download the wav files hosted on original app
+### How to download the wav files(aa *zip archives), convers, icon, audio previewes hosted on original app

 1) Open CMD, and type
     > ipconfig